 8) Kerosene Creek

 One of the more popular free natural hot springs around Rotorua is Kerosene Creek.
 Located just 20 minutes away from the city is this natural hot spring river that you can jump in and enjoy.

 9) Polynesian Spa

-Opening Hours: 8:00AM – 11:00PM
+- Opening Hours: 9:00AM – 11:00PM

-Ticket Prices: Starting at $30 NZD up to $147 NZD for bathing options
+- Ticket Prices: Starting at $30 NZD up to $147 NZD for bathing options

 After days of exploring it is always nice to end up in a nice geothermal spa.
 That is what the Polynesian Spa is all about and you will really be able to wind down and relax in one of the geothermal pools.

 10) Rotorua Museum

 While there are plenty of natural attractions around Rotorua, there is also a historical museum to visit as well.
-Do note however that the museum was closed for construction (March 2019) so check their website for the latest.
+Do note however that the museum is closed for construction and is due to reopen in 2025.
+Be sure to check their website for the latest.

 11) Rotorua Waterfront

 Not as much as an activity as some of the other places on the list, the Rotorua waterfront area is still a great place to hang out at and enjoy.

 12) Kuirau Park

 Spending some time walking through the park and visiting the various geothermal lakes and mud pools is a great way to get to know what Rotorua is all about.
 Best of all its free to visit!

 Even though these are all considered Rotorua activities, most of them are not directly in Rotorua itself.
 Rather they are in the close vicinity to the city and you will need to either drive or take public transport to get there.

 Note: the color coded pins are a recommendation if you choose to split the activities over 3 days – more on that soon!

 Getting Around Rotorua

 Doing it on your own will be your best bet to get to see and do everything you would like to do during your time there.
 Nothing is further than a 30 or so minute drive and you will be able to easily mix and match your day accordingly.

 While there is an option to use public transportation around Rotorua those busses will not take you too far out.
 If you want to get to go beyond the main city center, then it may be harder to get from place to place.

 At the end of the day my advice would be to get a rental car if you can, even if it is just for a day or two.